chelseasanc/knowledgebase/channels/idol/markdown/What kind of Actions can I take with HPIDOLOnDemand?.md

 </div>

 ####Find Similar
-Use this action to query HP Idol Databases for documents similar to your source document.
+Use this Action to query HP Idol databases for documents similar to your source document.

+*Input fields:*

+* `text`, the text of your source document (optional)
+* `URL`, the URL of your source document (optional)
+* `indexes`, the name of the IDOL public dataset or private index you would like to search for results (see shortcuts [here](http://www.idolondemand.com/developer/docs/PublicDatasets.html)).
+Defaults to Wikipedia (wiki_eng) if no value is entered

+*Output data:*

+* `reference`, the reference string ot the result document
+* `weight`, the percentage relevance that the result document has to the source document
+* `links`, the matching terms between the result document and the source document
+* `index`, the text database the result returned from
+* `title`, the title of the result document
+* `summary`, the summary of the result document

 <div class="wrapper">
     <div class="leftcol">